Altinn/altinn-studio-docs/content/notifications/getting-started/altinn-app/_index.en.md

 ## 4. Configure your app to send notifications

-Please reference [the Altinn App reference documentation](/altinn-studio/reference/logic/notifications/) on how to correctly enable your app to send notifications.
+Please reference [the Altinn App reference documentation](/altinn-studio/reference/logic/notifications/) on how to set up you app to send notifications.